Lincoln House Chambers are delighted to announce that a significant number of our members have been ranked across

 Leila’s experience covers both the enforcement and administrative aspects of Public and Regulatory Law.
 Leila provides advice and assistance to both prosecution and defence on all aspects and stages of the regulatory enforcement process including: enforcement notices, the investigation, the decision to prosecute, PII and disclosure issues.

 Leila accepts instructions on all types of regulatory and public law matters, her practice is not limited to the above list of areas.
 In this regard, Leila’s background of experience brings to any case the added advantage of first hand understanding of the wider statutory, public law and corporate issues which affect governance in a public law and regulatory arena.

-Leila also regularly deliver seminars and provide training to other legal professionals.
+Leila also regularly delivers seminars and provides training to other legal professionals.
 These training courses are prepared and presented by Leila and have covered a variety of legal areas and issues.
 In particular she regularly provides such training to Local Government Officers on all stages of criminal investigations, disclosure and the preparation of a case for prosecution.
 In this regard Leila is accredited in Criminal Investigation Management by the University of Portsmouth.